3lv27/codeop_1_dw/README.md

 - Docker compose

 ### The project
-To start the project you will need to enter the following command in the root of the project: `docker-compose up` This will start a PostgreSQL database and a Jupyter Lab with all the dependencies you need to start working with your project (sqalchemy, psycopg2, ipython-sql, pandas..), everything is already setup for you.
+To start the project you will need to enter the following command in the root of the project: <br> `docker-compose up` <br>
+This will start a PostgreSQL database and a Jupyter Lab with all the dependencies you need to start working with your project (sqalchemy, psycopg2, ipython-sql, pandas..), everything is already setup for you.
+Whenever you want to bring down the containers don't forget to `docker-compose down`.

 `get_started.ipynb` => In this notebook you will find a couple of helper functions:<br>
  - `create_dbs()` will create ,safely, the databases you need to accomplish the task.
  - `get_db(db_name)` => will return a cursor and a connection to the database you choose.
 That's everything you need to interact with the db.

  There's also a few lines of code to inspire in case you don't know where to start.

+ Inside the **data/** folder you will find all the files with the data needed to start coding.
+So the first step will be bring all the data in those files into our operational db in a normalize manner.
+Once we have our operational db set up we can start the denormalization process to build our datawarehouse.

+ Hint: We need to end up with a start schema in our dw.
+ Important: The final goal is to create a dw with a star schema so don't lose too much time normalizing the data into the operational db.
+It is ok if the data is not completely normalize.
+What it is important is the final result in the datawarehouse which is the purpose of this lesson.

 ## The deliverable

 ### Python scripts

-- create_tables.py: Clean previous schema and creates tables.
+- create_tables.py: Creates all the tables.
 - sql_queries.py: All queries used in the ETL pipeline. (optional)
 - etl.py: Read JSON and CSV files and load the normalized data into generated tables inside the operational db.
 - etl_dw.py: Read from the operational db and transform the data into a star schema inside our datawarehouse.